agrc/palletjack/docs/README.md

 The upload process is very particular about data types and missing data. `utils.FieldChecker.check_live_and_new_field_types_match()` contains a mapping of dataframe dtypes to Esri field types.
 They generally follow what you would expect.
 However, because pandas (currently) handles missing data by with `np.nan` by default, you may have integer data assigned a float dtype.
 In addition, some sources render missing data as an empty string, creating an object dtype.
 Finally, datetimes must be in UTC and stored in the non-timezone-aware `datetime64[ns]` dtype.

 `transform.DataCleaning` has methods to help convert your data to these dtypes.
 In addition, it's a good practice to use pandas' nullable dtypes via [`pd.DataFrame.convert_dtypes()`](https://pandas.pydata.org/pandas-docs/dev/reference/api/pandas.DataFrame.convert_dtypes.html) (see also the section on [nullable ints](https://pandas.pydata.org/pandas-docs/dev/user_guide/integer_na.html)).

-### Geometries

-palletjack uses Esri's spatially-enabled dataframes for handling geometries.
-However, there's no reason you couldn't use geodataframes for other parts of the process and convert them to spatially-enabled dataframes for use in the `load` methods.

-Because the upload process uses geojsons, you **MUST** project your dataframe to WGS84 (wkid 4326) (the upload stage will error out if it isn't).
-If your hosted feature service is in a different projection, AGOL will automatically project it back as part of the upload process.

-**WARNING**: The reprojection process may introduce spatial shifts/topological errors due to projection differences.
-We highly recommend your target hosted feature services use WGS84 from the beginning, and that you choose an appropriate transformation when projecting your data.

 ### OBJECTID and Join Keys